-3.23 In a detailed assessment under Part 47 of the CPR there is no provision for payment of a legally aided client's travelling expenses unless they are required to attend court (see paragraph 3.29 below) as a witness of fact.
-The EU Directive on cross-border disputes (Directive 2002/8/EC - 27 January 2003) establishes minimum common rules on cross-border disputes, including travel, interpretation and translation costs.
+3.23 In a detailed assessment under Part 47 of the CPR there is no provision for payment of a legally aided client's travelling expenses unless they are required to attend court (see paragraph 3.29 below).
+The EU Directive on cross-border disputes (Directive 2002/8/EC - 27 January 2003) established minimum common rules on cross-border disputes, including travel, interpretation and translation costs.